gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ## Regular Convolution Layer

-Regular convolution will be used in 1x1 convlution layer and it includes batch normalization with the ReLU activation function also.
+Regular convolution with same padding will be used in 1x1 convlution layer and it includes batch normalization with the ReLU activation function also.

 ```python
 def conv2d_batchnorm(input_layer, filters, kernel_size=3, strides=1):